Dark-ages Reionization and Galaxy Formation Simulation -- XVII. Sizes, angular momenta and morphologies of high redshift galaxies: Model Verification

 We present the sizes of model galaxies using the physical effective radius, or half-light radius, $R_e$.
 We estimate this as $R_e=1.678 R_s$, which is the half-light radius for a disc with an exponential surface density profile and a constant mass-to-light ratio.

 Figure \ref{discSize} shows the relation between the stellar disc effective radius and stellar mass at $z = 0$ for \meraxes and a range of observations.
-The model agrees well with the \citet{Gadotti2009}, \citet{Dutton2010}, and \citet{Lange2016} observations at the high-mass end.
-The observations of \citet{Wu2017} extend to much lower masses; our model is consistent with this sample at $M_\ast<10^{8.5}M_\odot$.
-However, \citet{Wu2017} observe larger disc sizes at higher masses relative to the other observations, with which our model is consistent.
+The model agrees reasonably well with the \citet{Dutton2010}, \citet{Lange2016} and \citet{Lapi2018} observations, with the median matching their relations closely for $10^9<M_\ast/M_\odot<10^{10.5}$.
+At higher masses, our model median jumps to higher radii, though is still reasonably consistent with the observations; this jump is most likely a result of the lower sample size of high-mass galaxies, due to the limited simulation box size.
+The observations of \citet{Wu2017} extend to much lower masses; the median of our model is highly consistent with this sample at $M_\ast<10^{8.5}M_\odot$, while being slightly higher yet still consistent with the observations at higher masses.

+We note that \citet{Dutton2010}, \citet{Wu2017}, and \citet{Lapi2018} consider only disc galaxies, while the \citet{Lange2016} and \citet{Gadotti2009} samples have no clear morphology biases.
+These observations are all selected in the optical/near-infrared, except for the \citet{Wu2017} observations which are HI selected, and are generally volume-limited. \citet{Gadotti2009} note that their sample, however, contains a larger fraction of massive and more concentrated galaxies than a volume-limited sample.
+In addition, they use circular apertures, as opposed to more accurate elliptical apertures, leading to an underestimation of the sizes of galaxies.
+Indeed, Figure \ref{discSize} shows that \citet{Gadotti2009} observe smaller disc sizes relative to the other observations and our model for galaxies in $10^{9.5}<M_\ast/M_\odot<10^{11}$.

 We conclude that our model is reproducing reasonable $z=0$ galaxy sizes, given the dispersion in available observational data.

-Note that specific angular momenta from the \textit{Tiamat} and \textit{Tiamat-125-HR} simulations are not converged for $j_\ast\lesssim10^{1.5} \textrm{km kpc s}^{-1}$, which corresponds to stellar masses of $M_\ast\lesssim10^8M_\odot$ (see Section \ref{sec:lowzj}).
-Since the specific angular momentum of a galaxy determines its radius, we place no significance on the trends observed with \textit{Tiamat-125-HR} for disc sizes of $M_\ast\lesssim10^8M_\odot$ galaxies.